tomaszj/dropwizard-angular-sbt-for-heroku/README.md

 `system.properties` file is used by Heroku to install correct Java runtime version.
 In this case it's Java 8.

+SBT is building one jar, thanks to sbt-assembly plugin.

 # License

 Standard MIT.